James Harpur

-James Harpur (born 1956) is a British-born Irish poet who has published eight books of poetry.
+James Harpur (born 1956) is a British-born Irish poet who has published twelve books of poetry.
 He has won a number of awards, including the Michael Hartnett Award and the UK National Poetry Competition.
 He has also published books of non-fiction and a novel, The Pathless Country.
 He lives in West Cork and is a member of Aosdána, the Irish academy of the arts.
+In 2025 Harpur became a Visiting Research Fellow and Visiting Writer at the Centre for Medieval and Renaissance Studies, Trinity College, Dublin.
+In 2026 he initiated and gave the first series of the Dr John Dee Talks at the centre.
+Topics included the nature of the Muse and inspiration, the need for the poetic imagination to safeguard trees and rivers from despoliation, and the life and teachings of J Krishnamurti.

 Biography

 James Harpur was born in Britain in 1956 to an Irish father and a British mother and now lives near Clonakilty in County Cork.
 His father was born in Timahoe, County Laois, the son of a Church of Ireland minister, and his mother was born in Le Vésinet, Paris.
 Harpur studied Classics and English at Trinity College, Cambridge, where he was a joint-winner of the Powell Prize for Poetry.
 He taught English on the island of Crete and has subsequently worked as a lexicographer and freelance writer.